 On Thursday and Friday, April 1-2, 2021, Dr. Robert J. Bullard, the 'Father of the Environmental Justice Movement' spoke virtually at Penn State and met with student, faculty, and community leaders to discuss how Penn State can advance EJ in our communities.

 "Environmental Justice is the principle that all people are entitled to equal environmental protection regardless of race, color or national origin.
 It’s the right to live and work and play in a clean environment." - Dr. Robert J. Bullard, 'Father of Environmental Justice'

-Leading up to Dr. Bullard's presentation, partners across Penn State and surrounding communities are hosting events and programming connected to Environmental Justice (EJ).
-All events are free, and open to everyone.
+Leading up to Dr. Bullard's presentation, partners across Penn State and surrounding communities hosted events and programming connected to Environmental Justice (EJ).
+All events were free and open to everyone.

 2020-2021 Environmental Justice Programming